 There’s a better way: Have a workflow in place to make sure to follow up with everyone you meet that might be of value to your business.
 Don’t just drop the ball or wait until you happen to meet them again.

 Be proactive and find out how you can help them.
 Don’t get me wrong, I’m not telling you to pester everyone around you with your sales techniques.
-But be sociable, friendly, drop them an email, engage with them on social media or help them out with a question they have.
+But be sociable and friendly, drop them an email, engage with them on social media or help them out with a question they have.
 What goes around, comes around.

 If you are interested in reading more about this topic, have a look at these: